No MIDI, quantizing or Auto-Tune® was used in this production. Mastered with -0,3dB headroom at a dynamic range of 12.5 overall

 contribution by lending her impeccable legs to my CD layout.

-I have always been interested in the sensuality of life and so I guess it was fair to add
+I have always been interested in the sensual side of life and so I guess it was fair to add

 two sensuous pictures to my latest production.
 Even more so with this sensuous music